Kiran7007/Interview-Preparation/docs/android.md

 ---

-## How do you handle retries and refresh?
-- Retry repeats a failed operation.
-- Refresh requests the latest state again.
-- Retry should be used carefully for writes.
-- For financial operations, idempotency and server-side correctness are crucial.

----

 ## How would you implement offline-first behavior?
 - Keep Room as the local source of truth.
 - Observe data through Flow or StateFlow.